cpp-for-yourself/lectures-and-homeworks/lectures/std_function.md

   std::vector<Button> buttons{play_button, quit_button};

-  for (const auto& btn : buttons) { btn.Click(); }
+  for (const auto& button : buttons) { button.Click(); }
 }
 ```

-The rest of the example stays largely the same with the main difference being that we now pass a vector of callbacks to a button.
+We can now pass a vector of callbacks to a button in the `main` function, and call all of them in a `for` loop when a button is clicked.
+The rest of the example stays largely the same.

 When we run the code, all of our callbacks are being called as expected: